Call for Proposals

 The Writing Across the Curriculum program will work with you to develop and do a project.
 Possible projects include, but are not limited to:

-- A four- or five-part seminar for 100W and other writing instructors.
+- A four- or five-part seminar for 100W and/or other writing instructors who teach writing-intensive classes in their discipline.

 - A one-day workshop for 100W and other writing instructors.